SiFive claims its new open chip cores can beat ARM’s power-efficient processors

 “SiFive’s Core IP is the foundation of the most widely deployed RISC-V cores in the world, and represent the lowest risk and fastest path to customized RISC-V based SoCs,” said Yunsup Lee, chief technology officer at SiFive, in a statement.
 “Our Core IP Series takes advantage of the inherent scalability of RISC-V to provide a full set of customizable cores for any application — from tiny microcontrollers based on our new E2 Core IP Series to our previously announced, Linux-capable, multicore U Core IP Series.”

-SiFive will demonstrate the E21 at the Design Automation Conference at San Francisco’s Moscone Convention Center through June 27 in the RISC-V Foundation booth.
+SiFive will demonstrate the E21 at the Design Automation Conference at San Francisco’s Moscone Convention Center, through June 27, in the RISC-V Foundation booth.

-SiFive has raised $64 million to date from Sutter Hill Ventures, Spark Capital, Osage University Partners, and Chengwei Capital, along with strategic partners Huami, SK Telecom, Western Digital, and Intel Capital.
+The company has raised $64 million to date from Sutter Hill Ventures, Spark Capital, Osage University Partners, and Chengwei Capital, along with strategic partners Huami, SK Telecom, Western Digital, and Intel Capital.

-Coremark measures the raw performance of a CPU pipeline, and the SiFive E2 cores are a very efficient design that provide leading performance.
+Coremark measures the raw performance of a CPU pipeline, and the SiFive E2 cores’ very efficient design translates to leading performance.

 As for ARM comparisons, in particular, SiFive said in an email, “While it’s great to have a better-performing processor, the bigger deal is that RISC-V represents a completely new paradigm for companies adopting it.
 SiFive RISC-V cores allow customers full access to the RISC-V software ecosystem, which is being built at an exponential, open source speed.
-The ability for companies to share in the common, robust, software ecosystem while still having access to fully customize cores that fit their needs is unique to RISC-V. With the E2 Series, SiFive now provides its customers a full portfolio of RISC-V IP cores from small embedded to high-performance multicore processors, which means RISC-V can now be adopted across the entire product stack.”
+The ability for companies to share in the common, robust software ecosystem while still having access to fully customize cores that fit their needs is unique to RISC-V. With the E2 Series, SiFive now provides its customers a full portfolio of RISC-V IP cores from small embedded to high-performance multicore processors, which means RISC-V can now be adopted across the entire product stack.”